 Please see our VWAP article in ChartSchool for more details on the standard formula used to calculate both VWAP and Anchored VWAP.

 Learn More: VWAP Calculation

-Typically, the chartist chooses a particular event as the starting price bar for the overlay: a significant high or low, an earnings announcement, a gap, etc. These events generally signal a change in market psychology, and the price action prior to that change should be excluded from the calculations since it doesn't reflect the same market psychology.
+Typically, the chartist chooses a particular event as the starting price bar for the overlay: a significant high or low, an earnings announcement, a gap, etc. These events generally signal a change in market psychology, and the price action before that change should be excluded from the calculations since it doesn't reflect the same market psychology.

 Multiple Anchored VWAP lines can be used on a single chart, each anchored at a different starting point.
 Where multiple Anchored VWAP lines converge, that can indicate an especially strong area of support or resistance.

-Anchored VWAP provides all the same benefits of traditional VWAP in defining support and resistance levels, with the added advantage that you can pinpoint the exact timeframe to study.
+Anchored VWAP provides all the same benefits as traditional VWAP in defining support and resistance levels, with the added advantage that you can pinpoint the exact timeframe to study.
 Starting VWAP calculations at the time of a significant turning point allows you to exclude price action that was driven by a different market psychology.

 This overlay can be added from the Chart Settings panel for your StockChartsACP chart.

 When you add Anchored VWAP to your chart, a starting date and time will be chosen for you, but this can easily be adjusted to meet your technical analysis needs.
 The Anchor Date and Anchor Time fields can be edited manually, but StockCharts provides a much quicker way to update these values: simply hover over the chart, position the crosshairs on the bar where you want to start your Anchored VWAP overlay, and click on that bar to set the new Anchor Date and Anchor Time.